kg4zow/jms1.info/src/linux/deb10-mac.md

-# Notes from Installing Debian 10 on a Macbook Pro
+# Installing Debian 10 on a Macbook Pro

 **2021-01-09**

 I've always used the RedHat-flavoured versions of Linux, usually CentOS.
-However, RedHat has decided to stop maintaining CentOS 8 and declare an early end-of-life for it, and instead is offering "CentOS Stream", which instead of *following* RedHat Enterprise, is essentially a beta-test distro which *feeds into* RHEL.
+However, Red Hat "acquired" CentOS and has decided to stop maintaining CentOS 8 and declare an early end-of-life for it, and is now offering "CentOS Stream".
+Instead of *following* Red Hat Enterprise, CentOS is now essentially a beta-test distro which *feeds into* RHEL, and anybody who uses CentOS is providing free QA services for Red Hat.

 IBM purchased RedHat a few years back, so I can't say I'm totally surprised by this.